Description

 Assignment

-This assignment contains a Python translation of the original Java version.
+This assignment contains a Python translation of the original code written in Java.

 The PDF from Chapter 1 explains the motivation for each refactoring and how to do it.
 It is helpful to read it.